-Click here to download our 2017 Spring Newsletter – “The Messenger”
+Click here to view our March – April 2018 Newsletter: “The Messenger” (PDF format)

 From the Pastor’s Pen

 After the beginning of a New Year I often reflect on the wisdom of animals hibernating during the cold and dark winter months.
 And, the first verse of a carol comes to mind: “In the bleak midwinter, frosty wind made moan, earth stood hard as iron, water like a stone; snow had fallen, snow on snow, snow on snow, in the bleak midwinter, long ago.”

 It’s a helpful thing for dreary souls that the Christian Church celebrates the season of Epiphany – the manifestation of the Light of Jesus Christ to the Gentiles as represented by the Magi (Matthew 2:1-12).
 We need the glory of God’s gift to warm our spirits and provide hope during “the bleak midwinter”.
 Kind-heartedness and welcoming friendship are experienced in our coming together to worship God on Sunday mornings and is made known by genuine care for others throughout the week.